-The value for keepNull can still be set explicitly to false by setting the URL parameter keepNull to a value of false .
+$The value \ for \ keepNull \ can still be set explicitly \ to \ false \ by \ setting the URL \ parameter \ keepNull \ to \ a value \ of \ false \ .$

 - the REST API for dropping collections (DELETE /api/collection) now accepts an optional query string parameter isSystem, which can set to true in order to drop system collections.
 If the parameter is not set or not set to true, the REST API will refuse to drop system collections.
 In previous versions of ArangoDB, the isSystem parameter did not exist, and there was no distinction between system and non-system collections when dropping collections. - the REST API for retrieving AQL query results (POST /api/cursor) will now return an additional sub-attribute loading collections that will contain the total time required for loading and locking collections during the AQL query when profiling is enabled.
 The attribute can be found in the extra result attribute in sub-attribute loading collections.
-The attribute will only be set if profiling was enabled for the query.
+The attribute will only be set if profiling was enabled for the query. - the REST API for retrieving AQL query results (POST /api/cursor) will now accept the optional attribute memoryLimit .